Dubai Visitor Visa Cost 2026: AED, INR, USD & GBP Fees

 Which Dubai Visitor Visa Type Should You Choose?

 Choosing the right Dubai visitor visa depends on your travel purpose, stay duration, and travel frequency.
-Dubai offers multiple visa options, including short-term tourist visas, long-term visitor visas, transit visas, and multiple-entry visas to suit different travel needs.
-Whether you are planning a quick holiday, business visit, family trip, or frequent travel to the UAE, selecting the correct visa type can help you save money, avoid unnecessary issues, and enjoy a smoother travel experience.
+Dubai offers multiple visa options including short-term tourist visas, long-term visitor visas, transit visas, and multiple-entry visas.
+Selecting the correct type can help you save money and avoid unnecessary complications.

 48-Hour and 96-Hour Transit Visas (AED 180–480)

 For travellers transiting through Dubai International Airport with a layover long enough to leave the terminal.
-The 48-hour transit (AED 180–250) lets you spend two days in Dubai — plenty for the Marina, a desert excursion, or Dubai Mall.
-The 96-hour transit (AED 300–480) suits those combining a Dubai stopover with a wider trip who want four full days to explore.
+The 48-hour transit lets you spend two days in Dubai — plenty for the Marina, a desert excursion, or Dubai Mall.
+The 96-hour transit suits those combining a Dubai stopover with a wider trip.
 Neither type is extendable.
 Both must be arranged before you arrive.
+Final costs vary by airline and provider — always confirm fees directly with your airline or visa agent before travel.

+The 14-day Dubai visa price usually ranges from AED 300–450, depending on government fee, VAT, insurance, service charge and processing speed.
 The right choice for a short city break where you're certain about your dates.
-Single-entry, valid for 14 days from the date you enter, and non-extendable.
+Single-entry, valid for 14 days from entry, and non-extendable.
 Works well for travellers who have booked a fixed-date package holiday.
-At AED 300–450 it's the most affordable entry-level visa, but if there's any chance you'll want to extend your stay, the 30-day visa is better value than paying for an entirely new application.
+If there's any chance you'll want to extend your stay, the 30-day visa is better value than paying for an entirely new application.

+The 30-day Dubai visa cost, also searched as Dubai visit visa charges for 1 month, usually ranges from AED 350–550 including government fee, VAT and service charge.
 The standard choice for first-time visitors.
 Thirty days is enough time to experience Dubai in full — the old city around Al Fahidi, a desert safari, the top of the Burj Khalifa, day trips to Abu Dhabi, Sharjah, or the Hajar Mountains.
-Available as both single-entry and multiple-entry.

 Government fee: AED 200 + AED 10 VAT.
-Extendable once for another 30 days (AED 680–780 total extension cost) or twice in some cases, giving a maximum stay of 90 days.
+Extendable once or twice, giving a maximum stay of 90 days.
 If you're likely to want more than 30 days, the 60-day visa is cheaper than extending — see the cost comparison below.

-The better choice for family visits, longer holidays, or travellers combining Dubai with other UAE destinations or the wider region.
+The Dubai 2-month visit visa price usually ranges from AED 580–900, making it better value than applying for a 30-day visa and extending later.
+The better choice for family visits, longer holidays, or travellers combining Dubai with other UAE destinations.
 Government fee: AED 300 + VAT.
 Can be extended once for a total possible stay of 120 days.

-For longer stays: extended family visits, travellers who want to explore the UAE properly over several months, or those combining tourism with job-seeking or business meetings (note: you cannot work or generate income on a tourist visa in the UAE).
+The Dubai 3-month visit visa price usually ranges from AED 900–1,500, depending on visa route, service charge, insurance and processing speed.
+For longer stays: extended family visits, travellers exploring the UAE over several months, or those combining tourism with job-seeking or business meetings.
+Note: you cannot work or generate income on a tourist visa in the UAE.
 Single-entry.
-Can typically be extended once for a further 90 days, giving a maximum total stay of 180 days — which is the legal ceiling for a tourist in the UAE in any calendar year.
+Extendable once for a maximum total stay of 180 days.

 Multiple-Entry Visas — 30-Day and 60-Day (AED 700–1,200)

 Allow unlimited re-entries to the UAE within the visa validity window.
-Each stay is limited to 30 or 60 days (depending on the variant you choose), but you can leave — to Oman, Saudi Arabia, Bahrain, or elsewhere in the GCC — and return without applying for a new visa.
-Well-suited to business travellers making multiple regional trips, or those combining a Dubai base with GCC travel.
+Each stay is limited to 30 or 60 days per visit, but you can leave — to Oman, Saudi Arabia, Bahrain, or elsewhere in the GCC — and return without applying for a new visa.
+Well-suited to business travellers making multiple regional trips.

 5-Year Multi-Entry Tourist Visa (AED 1,800–2,500 + AED 3,000 refundable deposit)

-The best value option for anyone who visits Dubai regularly.
-Five years of unlimited entries with each stay up to 90 days and a maximum of 180 days in any one calendar year.
+Five years of unlimited entries with each stay up to 90 days and a maximum of 180 days in any calendar year.
 No UAE sponsor required.

-At the upper end of AED 2,500, that's AED 500 per year — roughly equivalent to applying for a single 30-day visa.
-If you visit Dubai twice a year or more, this visa pays for itself in the second visit.
+At the upper end, that's AED 500 per year — roughly the cost of one 30-day visa.
+If you visit Dubai twice a year or more, this visa pays for itself on the second visit.

-Eligibility requirements: Passport valid for at least 2 years from application date · Bank statements showing a minimum balance of USD 4,000 for the 6 months prior to application · Valid health insurance covering the UAE · Clean immigration record.
+Eligibility: Passport valid for at least 2 years from application · Bank statements showing a minimum USD 4,000 balance for the 6 months prior · Valid UAE health insurance · Clean immigration record.

 Inside-UAE Status Change (Additional AED 700–900)